oscarsalvador/steam_playtime_logger/readme.md

 # Steam Playtime Logger
 This is a small Python script to track every time a Steam game is played.
-It does so by tracking the title of the game and the times of launch and close.
-These are saved on a .csv, which can be visualized as a stacked bar chart with the R script added.
+It does so by tracking the title of the game and the timestamps at which it's launched and closed.
+These are saved on a .csv, which can be visualized as a stacked bar chart with the R script included.
 ![bar_chart](exit.png)

 ## Usage and configuration